adoosth/xaiforestry/README.md

 See `experiment_1.py`, `experiment_2.py`,`experiment_3.py` for the experiments used in the article.

 # Citation
+Please consider citing our paper if it helps in your work:

-"**Improve the Deep Learning Models in Forestry Based on Explanations and Expertise**" by _Ximeng Cheng, Ali Doosthosseini and Julian Kunkel (2022)_
+Ximeng Cheng, Ali Doosthosseini, & Julian Kunkel (2022).
+Improve the Deep Learning Models in Forestry Based on Explanations and Expertise.
+Frontiers in Plant Science.
+13:902105.
+[DOI](https://doi.org/10.3389/fpls.2022.902105)